-The guidance documentation specified in Annex A is delivered to the customer together with the product.
+The guidance documentation specified in Annex A - Guidelines for the safe use of the product is delivered to the customer together with the product.
 The intended customer of the product is the Card Issuer (State or other Organization), who is in charge of delivering the product to the smartcard holders.